Rohan0804Singh/Startup-Case-Study/README.md

 # Startup-Case-Study
 This dataset includes funding information of the Indian startups from January 2015 to August 2017.
-Implementation of Basic Python Libraries like NumPy, Pandas, Matplotlib, Seaborn on this dataset to find some valuable insights.
+Implementation of Basic Python Libraries like NumPy, Pandas, Matplotlib, Seaborn on this dataset to find some valuable insights.To see more about Indian Startups go to: https://www.startupindia.gov.in/

 ## Feature Details:
 1) SNo - Serial number.